kathrynkodama/open-liberty-tools-intellij-prototype/README.md

     - [ ] Validate user inputted custom start parameters
     - [ ] Display a warning message if user selects `Stop dev mode` or `Run tests` and if terminal session does not exist
     - [ ] Implement proper logging
-    - [ ] Setting java home environment variable (this is done in the VS Code extension, investigate if there is something similar in IntellIJ)
+    - [ ] Setting java home environment variable (this is done in the VS Code extension, investigate if there is something similar in intelliJ)